shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 2. From the **Visualizations** section select **Line chart**.
 3. From the **Data section** expand **Date table**.
 4. Select **Year** field.
-Notice Year is a summed by default and added to the Y-axis.
+Notice Year is summed by default and added to the Y-axis.
 Let’s rectify this.

 	![](../media/lab-07/image057.png)